Frequently Asked Questions

 Simply complete the online application or download an application PDF and mail or fax it to us.
 You can provide transcripts, etc. upon acceptance, but we do need complete contact information for your references, including email addresses.

 We will then call you for an interview.
 If possible, we prefer to have you visit the school for your interview, so that you can see the shop and our current students in action.
 The more you know about our program, the better prepared you will be on the first day of class!
 If you are accepted into the school, you will receive a letter in the mail.
 Your $500 deposit and completed enrollment agreement is due within 30 days of the date of your acceptance letter.

 How much does the training program cost?

 Current tuition and books/materials fees are located on our Tuition page.
 The materials fee covers all wood and associated hardware needed for in-class projects.
-If time allows and you choose to build your own project at the end of the program, you may purchase additional materials from us at our company rate.
+If you choose to build your own project during Open Shop (once you’ve proven yourself to be safe and skilled on the machines), you may purchase materials from us at our company rate.
 Please note that you should also expect to spend $400 – $600 in tools, depending on what you already own.